microsoft/azuredatastudio/extensions/notebook/README.md

 ## Books in Azure Data Studio

 Jupyter Book allows opening a single "Book" of related notebooks and markdown files.
-This is a preview feature and will work if you open any Book folder in Azure Data Studio.
+This feature will work if you open any Book folder in Azure Data Studio.

 Download a [sample book](https://github.com/jupyter/jupyter-book) and open folder in Azure Data Studio to get started.
 You can learn more about Books on the [Jupyter Book homepage](https://jupyter.org/jupyter-book/intro.html).